devslovecoffee/devs-love-coffee/src/content/blog/bento-layouts-tilt-me.md

 pubDate: 'Sep 04 2023'
 ---

-I was recently playing around with Bento layouts (if you don't know what Bento layout / grid is, it's the new trend all the <a class="external" href="https://bentogrids.com" target="_blank">trendy designers</a> are doing, <a class="external" href="https://www.webdesignerdepot.com/2023/07/what-is-the-bento-ui-trend-and-how-can-you-get-started" target="_blank">catch up</a>) and actually automating the layout process - basically using grid-auto-flow on grid layout.
+I was recently playing around with Bento layouts (if you don't know what Bento layout / grid is, it's the new trend all the <a class="external-link" href="https://bentogrids.com" target="_blank">trendy designers</a> are doing, <a class="external-link" href="https://www.webdesignerdepot.com/2023/07/what-is-the-bento-ui-trend-and-how-can-you-get-started" target="_blank">catch up</a>) and actually automating the layout process - basically using grid-auto-flow on grid layout.
 Then I got an idea: "Could I make the tiles dynamically tilt towards the mouse pointer?"
 Why? - Why not?
 Let's do it.

 Bento layouts actually don't tilt me, sorry.
 I just wanted to use this awesome clickbait opportunity for what I've made.
 This semi-demo and tutorial will guide you on achieving this interactive effect.

 ## Making a Single Tile Tilt

-Tilting a single tile is straightforward, and a talented developer - Armando Canals, <a class="external" href="https://armandocanals.com/posts/CSS-transform-rotating-a-3D-object-perspective-based-on-mouse-position.html" target="_blank">already did that</a>.
+Tilting a single tile is straightforward, and a talented developer - Armando Canals, <a class="external-link" href="https://armandocanals.com/posts/CSS-transform-rotating-a-3D-object-perspective-based-on-mouse-position.html" target="_blank">already did that</a>.

 All I needed to do was scale it by adding multiple tiles, inside a grid layout.
 The code is here, with the relevant parts described in the comments: